Defect #1334

 • Target version deleted (0.8)

-Updated by Joscha Drechsler almost 3 years ago
+Updated by Joscha Drechsler about 15 years ago

 The parser also produces erroneous output when using parenthesis: